-E.g., $\sigma{balance=2500}(account)$
+E.g., σ{branch-name="Mianus"}(account)

-- Binary search.
-Applicable if selection is an equality comparison on the attribute on which file is ordered. - Assume that the blocks of a relation are stored contiguously - Cost estimate (number of disk blocks to be scanned): - cost of locating the first tuple by a binary search on the blocks - $-\lceil \log_2(b_r) \rceil$ - If there are multiple records satisfying selection - Add transfer cost of the number of blocks containing records that satisfy selection condition
+- A2.
+Binary search.
+Applicable if selection is an equality comparison on the attribute on which file is ordered (sequentially ordered file on the attribute of the selection). - Assume that the blocks of a relation are stored contiguously - Cost estimate (number of disk blocks to be scanned): - cost of locating the first tuple by a binary search on the blocks - $\left\lceil \log_2(b_r) \right\rceil$ - If there are multiple records satisfying selection - Add transfer cost of the number of blocks containing records that satisfy selection condition account file